nathanbollig/vet-note-classifier/README.md

   * Fludrocortisone acetate (florinef)

 In other cases, a clinician should be suspecting the disease if the following conditions are met:
-* Patient has **signs of GI or nonspecific disease**, indicated by any of the following:
+* Patient has **signs of GI or nonspecific disease, or hypovolemic shock**, indicated by any of the following:
   * Inappetance
   * Anorexia
   * Vomiting or regurgitation